tliron/go-khutulun/README.md

 ### Why not use a distributed key-value store like [etcd](https://etcd.io/) for management state?

-What's wrong with just having a filesystem shared among all members?
+What's wrong with just having a filesystem shared among all hosts?
 Seriously, why make things more complicated than they have to be?

 Also note that etcd has strict limits on the size of documents, which is an obstacle for sharing large,